staticremenant/django-forum/README.md

 # django-forum

-There is already filled database with default users, admin, mod, Groups and posts.<br />
+There is already filled database with default users, admin, mod; Groups and posts.<br />
-If you want create a personal one you need to delete "db.sqlite4" and migration files, then makemigrations and migrate.<br />
+If you want to create a personal one you need to delete "db.sqlite4", migration files and "media" folder, then make migrations and migrate them.<br />
 If you want to use mine here is data of created usres:<br />
 login: bodrov; pass: 123; group: superuser;<br />
 login: math; pass: Q1w2e3r4t5y6!; group: mod;<br />